Looking for a Forever firm with high-profile tech work and a Cali-cool culture? Look Mo further.

 Affinity Groups

-MoFo London’s active LGBTQ+ affinity group, MoFo Proud, brings together members of that community as well as its supporters.
+MoFo London’s active LGBTQ+ affinity group, MoFo Proud, brings together members of their community and its allies.
 The LGBTQ+ affinity group provides a forum to discuss issues of concern to the LGBTQ+ community and works to advance networking opportunities within the London office and the broader firm, with clients and across the broader London business community.
 We’re proud that our chair emeritus was the first openly gay managing partner of an international law firm.

-MoFo Together aims to address the barriers facing underrepresented communities (including ethnic minorities) by raising awareness and providing dedicated support to help every individual at Morrison Foerster live their potential.
-Valuing, respecting and celebrating cultural differences are fundamental to growing and sustaining a diverse workforce and improving the experience of underrepresented groups, and looking at the role that each MoFo colleague has as allies to support.
-MoFo Together seeks to do this, and more, by spearheading initiatives to create an inclusive workplace for all through four pillars of inclusion, education, empowerment, and representation.
+MoFo Together aims to address barriers to equal opportunity by raising awareness and providing dedicated support to help every individual at Morrison Foerster live their potential.
+Valuing, respecting and celebrating cultural differences are fundamental to growing and sustaining an inclusive workforce and improving the experience of underrepresented groups.
+MoFo Together seeks to do this, and more, by spearheading initiatives to create a great place to work.

 This Firm's Rankings in